GPMC/NMC and Tripartite Stakeholders

 Additionally, the CS2A initiative creates a quantifiable benchmark that maintenance industry stakeholders can strive to achieve each year and healthy competition that will ultimately push health and safety performance standards higher.

-The Signatory Employers and Labour Providers can use the CS2A earmark on their resumes and bids for work as a competitive advantage to better distinguish themselves in the industry from alternative labour sources.
+The Signatory Employers and Labour Providers can use the CS2A earmark on their corporate resumes and bids for work as a competitive advantage to better distinguish themselves in the industry from alternative labour sources.

 The Canadian Safety Achievement Awards acknowledge and reward maintenance industry stakeholders who work together to achieve exceptional safety performance in their annual work.